Bill proposes Cabinet minister, not CJI in selection panel to appoint CEC, ECs | Politics

 Future chief election commissioners and election commissioners will be selected by a three-member panel headed by the prime minister and comprising the leader of the opposition in the Lok Sabha and a Cabinet minister, according to a bill listed for introduction in the Rajya Sabha on Thursday.

-This is in contrast to a Supreme Court judgment of March which said the panel should comprise of the prime minister, the leader of opposition in Lok Sabha and the Chief Justice of India.
+The bill comes months after the Supreme Court in March ruled that the selection panel should comprise the prime minister, the leader of opposition in Lok Sabha and the Chief Justice of India, till a law is framed by Parliament on appointment of the Chief Election Commissioner and election commissioners.

-Opposition leaders, including from the Congress, immediately seized the opportunity and accused the government of diluting a Constitution bench order.
+Opposition leaders, including from the Congress and the AAP, immediately seized the opportunity and accused the government of diluting a Constitution bench order.

 A vacancy will arise in the Election Commission (EC) early next year when Election Commissioner Anup Chandra Pandey demits office on February 14 on attaining the age of 65 years.